payam5150/MOD4/README.md

 Let’s look at the top 3 websites on the Internet: Google, YouTube, and Facebook.

-Recommender systems form the very foundation of these technologies.
+<b>Recommender systems form the very foundation of these technologies.</b>

 <b>Google:</b> Search results